Essential Otley Run Infocopy-link-to-section

 Handsome Brewhouse adds a unique touch to the Otley Run with its selection of craft beers in a cool, slightly rugged setting opposite the Parkinson Building.

-As the 15th stop on your journey, it’s wise to opt for brews below 5% alcohol.
-It may be worth grabbing a bite to eat from here as well!
+As it’s the 16th stop on your journey, it’s wise to opt for brews below 5% alcohol.
+And it may be worth grabbing a bite to eat from here which is usually provided by rotating guest street food vendors.

 More Info on the Handsome Brewhouse